Strixx76/samsungwam/README.md

 This is a alpha release and things might not work correctly.

-This is a alpha release and it can stop working and make your hole Home Assistant installation instable.
+This is a alpha release and it can stop working and make your whole Home Assistant installation instable.

 **YOU HAVE BEEN WARNED!**